 Enriching Web Logs¶

-Logs can be hard to parse.
-Even for standard format like apache logs files, one often needs to code several regular expressions to be able to extract all the information he needs.
+Logs can be difficult and time-consuming to parse.
+Even for standardized formats, such as Apache log files, one often needs to code several regular expressions to be able to extract all the information needed.

 As a toy example, we provide this randomly generated dataset.